rpm-lab/CSCI5980-F24-DeepRob/syllabus.md

 ## Final Project

-Instead of a final exam at the end of the semester, you will work on a final project through out the semester.
-After a few weeks on reading and brainstorming excercises, a team will be formed for the final project.
-Each team will have 2 to 3 students.
+Instead of a final exam, you will work on a final project throughout the semester.
+After a few weeks of reading and brainstorming exercises, teams will be formed, each consisting of 2 to 3 students.

 This semester-long activity for the final project will entail several activities and deliverables: (1) brainstorming exercises, (2) individual paper readings, (3) forming groups, (4) team brainstorming exercises to select the final project, (5) an in-class student team lecture covering background and a detailed paper discussion, (6) creating a real-world or simulation setup for a robot manipulation task to facilitate data collection, (7) neural network architecture development, (8) defining training objectives, strategies, logging, and progress visualization, (9) evaluation of both training and task performance, and (10) creating a final video and presenting a poster.

-The objective of the final project is for you to gain experience with state-of-the-art approaches in deep learning for robot manipulation and develop a sense of how research in the area is conducted..
+The goal of the final project is for you to gain hands-on experience with state-of-the-art approaches in deep learning for robot manipulation, while also developing an understanding of how research in this field is conducted.

 ## Grading Policy